grab/engineering-blog/_posts/2023-03-09-migrating-to-abac.md

 In RBAC, roles, permissions, actions, resources, and the relationships between them need to be defined in the IAM service.
 They are used to determine whether a user can access a certain resource.

 In the following example, we can see how IAM concepts come together.
-The `Coban engineer` role belongs to the `Engineering-coban` group and has permission to update the retention topic.
-Any engineer added to the `Engineering-coban` group will also be able to update the topic `retention`.
+The `Coban engineer` role belongs to the `Engineering-coban` group and has permission to update the topic's retention.
+Any engineer added to the `Engineering-coban` group will also be able to update the topic's retention.

 <div class="post-image-section"><figure>
   <img src="/img/migrating-to-abac/image5.png" alt="" style="width:60%"><figcaption align="middle"></figcaption>